-Rip It® energy fuel is the flavor innovator in the growing energy category with 14 unique flavors including six sugar free, bringing variety and value to the widening consumer base.
-Rip It "Tribute" themed energy is a successful military inspired addition to the lineup with the latest addition Tribute CYP-X Orange Crème.
-Building on the flavor tradition of original Rip It, a 2 oz. sugar free shot version with seven flavors is marketed through our distribution system in multiple displayable package configurations.
+Rip It® energy fuel is the flavor innovator in the growing energy category with unique flavors, including six that are sugar-free, bringing variety and value to the widening consumer base.
+Rip It "Tribute" themed energy is a successful military inspired addition to the lineup that now includes its latest offering, Tribute Cherry Lime.
+Building on the flavor tradition of original Rip It, a 2 oz. sugar free shot version in seven flavors is marketed through our distribution system in multiple displayable package configurations.